Frequently Asked Questions

 How can I view and organize assets in Hygraph?

-What bulk actions are available for asset management?
+What bulk actions are available for assets in Hygraph?

-Bulk actions in Hygraph include publishing, unpublishing, deleting, and scheduling asset entries.
-You can select multiple assets using checkboxes and then perform these actions in batch.
-Scheduling allows you to set publication or unpublication dates and add assets to releases.
-For step-by-step instructions, see the bulk actions guide.
+Bulk actions include showing selected assets, publishing, unpublishing, deleting, and scheduling publication or unpublication.
+You can select multiple assets using checkboxes and perform these actions in batch.
+Note: Deleting assets is permanent and cannot be rolled back; use with caution.

-How do I edit asset entries and metadata in Hygraph?
+How do I edit asset entries and their metadata?

-To edit an asset entry, click on the asset card (grid view) or list item (table view).
-You can update both the asset file and its metadata.
-The edit view provides options to replace the asset (while keeping metadata), download the asset, or copy its URL.
-Note: Replacing an asset changes its URL, so update any external references accordingly.
-The entry ID remains unchanged.
-For more, see editing assets.
+To edit an asset, click on the asset card (grid view) or list item (table view).
+You can modify the asset file, update metadata, replace the asset (which changes the URL), download the asset, or copy its URL.
+The entry ID remains the same even if the asset is replaced.
+Note: Replacing an asset changes its URL; update any external references accordingly.

-Can I customize the columns displayed in the assets table?
+Can I configure which columns are visible in the asset table?

 Security & Compliance